VergeGroup/swift-verge/README.md

 **Most manually way of creating a Derived object**

+We can create fully tuned up Derived object with using custom initialized MemoizedMap.
+Most of cases

 Derived is an object (reference type).
 It provides a latest value from a store.
 This supports getting the value ad-hoc or subscribing the value updating.